White Mountain Publications

 If, for example, your first print run is 50 books you have paid the pre-publication costs plus the printing of the 50 books.
 This allows you to sell your 50 copies BEFORE you order more.
 Your attic or closet will never be filled with unsold boxes of your books.
 Your print run can be determined by estimating sales or by taking pre-publication orders.
 Gradually the pre-publication costs will be covered by book sales if you sell enough books.

 DON'T OVERLOOK PROMOTIONAL COPIES AND SAMPLE COPIES YOU'LL REQUIRE.
-You will not be paid for these, but should allow for 30-50 copies for promotional purposes.
+You will not be paid for these, but should allow for up to 40 copies for promotional purposes.

 Do you want to apply for a grant to help defray expenses?
 Grants for writers are available through The Canada Council and The Ontario Arts Council.
 You'll find their help may require the recommendation of a publisher.
 The waiting period to complete this process will be lengthy.
 You'll need to contact them directly to see if your project is considered eligible.
 You can call them at: Ontario Arts Council 1-800-387-0058 The Canada Council 1-800-263-5588 Web links are available at our CWJ Writer's Links Page: www.cwj.ca

 Books require an ISBN.
 To sell your book in libraries or bookstores it must carry an ISBN.
 The number is used to order or get information about your book.
 White Mountain Publications can provide these numbers, or you may want to register with the National Library as a small press if you're going to be doing more than one book.